Actor-Critic Model Predictive Control: Differentiable Optimization meets Reinforcement Learning for Agile Flight: Introduction

-Most recently, reinforcement-learning-based control has gained considerable traction, demonstrating human-champion level or even superhuman performance in various domains, such as board games~\cite{nature_go}, atari games~\cite{mnih2015humanlevel}, complex video games~\cite{nature_starcraft, wurman2022gtsohpy}, and, in the physical world, in drone racing, both state-based~\cite{Song23Reaching} and vision-based~\cite{kaufmann23champion}. \extension{ In particular, the results in~\cite{Song23Reaching} demonstrate that model-free RL can achieve superior performance compared to optimal control techniques when pushing the limits in autonomous racing.
+\revi{These limitations have motivated a growing interest in data-driven and reinforcement-learning approaches for robotics~\cite{nature_go, mnih2015human_level, nature_starcraft, wurman2022gtsohpy}, and specifically for human-champion performance in drone racing, both state-based~\cite{Song23Reaching} and vision-based~\cite{kaufmann23champion}, where RL controllers can be optimized directly from task-level objectives rather than handcrafted cost terms.} \extension{ In particular, the results in~\cite{Song23Reaching} demonstrate that model-free RL can achieve superior performance compared to optimal control techniques when pushing the limits in autonomous racing.
 This success is mainly due to the ability of RL to directly optimize a non-differentiable objective, eliminating the need for proxy objectives in the form of a predefined reference time trajectory or continuous 3D path.
 More generally, RL offers a flexible approach to control by directly optimizing a feedback policy through interactions with the environment, eliminating the need for intermediate representations.
-Unlike trajectory optimization or standard optimal control methods, RL can handle sparse reward signals (such as minimizing crashes, energy consumption, or lap times) and can improve robustness by leveraging domain randomization across diverse simulated conditions.
-This combination of offline learning, real-time adaptability, and robustness against uncertainty often makes RL more scalable and effective in complex scenarios where optimal control algorithms may struggle to yield real-time optimal solutions~\cite{Song23Reaching}. }
+Unlike trajectory optimization or standard optimal control methods, RL can handle sparse, intricate reward signals (such as minimizing crashes, energy consumption, or lap times).
+This combination of offline learning, combined with the use of techniques like domain randomization or curriculum learning often makes RL more scalable and effective in complex scenarios where optimal control algorithms may struggle to yield real-time optimal solutions~\cite{Song23Reaching}. }